 About 529 Plans

-To view your transaction history, log in to your account, choose a beneficiary, and scroll down to the transactions section.
+To view your transaction history, log in to your account, click "View Details" for your beneficiary, and scroll down to the transactions section.
 You can always speak to one of our college savings specialists at 1-888-338-3789, Monday through Friday, 7:00 AM to 9:00 PM CT.

 With the Edvest College Savings Plan, there are no sales charges, start-up or maintenance fees.
 To review the current total annual asset-based fees, which are comprised of the underlying investment expenses for each Investment Portfolio, the Plan Manager fee, and state administration fee, please see fees and expenses.